pedro-nunez/bash-functions/README.md

 - Having all references named accordingly inside folders $HOME/books, $HOME/notes and $HOME/papers respectively.

-## Create LaTeX documents with GitHub repositories
+## Create LaTeX documents with private GitHub repositories
 The documents are created from the templates in [this repository](https://github.com/pedro-nlb/latex-templates).
 The available templates are: